anvilproject/anvil-portal/content/learn/data-submitters/consortium-data-access-guidelines.md

 Consortium members are responsible for complying with consortium data access and sharing policies, and for ensuring data remain securely within the consortium.
 Consortium members must also:

-- Establish [Two Factor Authentication](https://support.google.com/accounts/answer/185839?co=GENIE.Platform%3DDesktop&hl=en) on their Google Account.
+- Establish [Two Factor Authentication](https://support.google.com/accounts/answer/185839?co=GENIE.Platform%3DDesktop&hl=en) on the account they use to access Terra ([Google](https://support.google.com/accounts/answer/185839?co=GENIE.Platform%3DDesktop&hl=en) or [Microsoft](https://support.microsoft.com/en-us/account-billing/how-to-use-two-step-verification-with-your-microsoft-account-c7910146-672f-01e9-50a0-93b4585e7eb4)).
 - **NOT** provide access to users without the appropriate permissions and supervision.
 - Abide by the terms of the consortium agreement and any data use limitations.
 - Ensure all personnel under the member’s supervision are aware of and adhere to all data use limitations and all terms of consortium agreements (MOUs, DUAs, etc.).